Work Hours Calculator South Africa

 Section 16 — Sunday Work

 Work performed on a Sunday is paid at double (2×) the normal rate.
-If Sunday is part of the employee's ordinary working week, the first Sunday worked in a 4-week cycle may be at ordinary time — employers should address this specifically in employment contracts.
-Where an employee works on a Sunday and it is not part of their ordinary work schedule, the 2× rate applies without exception.
+If Sunday is one of the employee's ordinary working days — for example, in a compressed week or a hospitality role where Sundays are regularly scheduled — the rate is 1.5× the normal rate instead.
+Where Sunday work is not part of the employee's ordinary work schedule, the 2× rate applies.

 Section 18 — Public Holidays